yochaigal/cairn/wip/2e/saves.md

 > Freya rolls a 5: a success!

 **Warden**: _"As the bridge collapses, Wolfram and Lucius dash to the opposite side with Freya right behind.
-Just as the ground disappears beneath her feet she tosses Lucius her rope.
-As the bridge collapses, she slams into the wall, hanging onto the rope for dear life.
+Just as the ground disappears beneath her feet, she tosses Lucius her rope.
+As the bridge collapses behind her, she slams into the wall, hanging onto the rope for dear life.
 Slowly, she climbs along the wall, straining to reach the ledge a few feet above her.
 Finally, she pulls herself onto the dusty floor."_

 **Freya**: _"That was fun.
 What's next?"_